 I have accessed old Kelpie families through the Karrawarra and Riana studs and I am very grateful for the help I have received from these experienced stud masters.
 Tony Parsons (Karrawarra) was responsible for seeking out and preserving Kelpie bloodlines after the fiasco of two World Wars, during which many ‘studs’ disappeared.
 His books on the Working Kelpie are an invaluable record of these dogs and are collectively known as ‘The Kelpie Bible’.
 Tony has always selected dogs with eye, style and distance.
 More recently he has published ‘Kelpie’ and I helped him sort through his photos for the publisher.
 I still have a lot of these on my computer and Tony kindly gave me the go ahead to use them in the Gallery “From the Past”.
+As I update this(11/21) Kelpie has been reprinted by Penguin.
+Pat Murphy now breeds the Karrawarra dogs with the blessing of the founder.
+He has a property near Baan Baa, NSW.

 The late Arthur Hazlett (Riana) founded his stud on Karrawarra kelpies and was one of the few Kelpie breeders of recent years who finessed the fine art of line breeding.
 Outside dogs were rarely introduced, and as a result his dogs were defined in type and prepotent.
 The old Riana dogs retained the stock minding ability that was required by all drovers; they were bred for many years in very tough country and selected for their brains and ability.
 The Glenville dogs bred by Bert Bromham had a big influence at Riana.